clocklimited/cf-api/README.md

 ### api.initialize(Object: serviceLocator, Function: cb)

 Create the server, initialize all of the plugins and callback with the server.
-Plugin initialize functions are called with the following arguments: `plugin(serviceLocator, router, cb)`.
+Plugin initialize functions are called with the following arguments: `plugin(serviceLocator, router)`.

-Plugins are initialized in the order that they were passed to `plugin()`, and in series.
+Plugins are initialized in the order that they were passed to `plugin()`.

 `serviceLocator` is a place where your plugins can speak to application level services.
 It could be a plain JS object, but it's better to use something like